- We are humans, conscious, alive.

 - When measuring the expected value of a decision, we take the sum of all the consequences multiplied by their likelihoods.

-- The crux of this calculation is that we control the likelihood of each consequence
+- The crux of this calculation is that we control the likelihood of each consequence, since we can choose to do Good or Evil.

-- To act virtuously (rationally towards the sum of that which is Good) is to justify your existence.
+- To act virtuously, i.e. rationally towards the sum of that which is Good, is to justify your existence.

-- What insight can we gain from history?
+- A new angle, briefly: what insight can we gain from history?

 - The Evil of the 20th century (Holocaust, Gulag Archipelago, etc.) is overwhelming